Who is ARFF?

 The Australian Recreational Fishing Foundation, in collaboration with the Fisheries Research & Development Corporation, is proud to announce the release of the RecFishing Research; RD&E Plan, 2024-2029, which has been developed to strategically address the needs of the Australian recreational fishing sector over the next 5-10 years.
 In developing the plan, RecFishing Research was able to leverage the extensive reach of ARFF’s member organisations to identify the issues most important to the future of fishing in Australia.

-You can read the plan by clicking the image to the right.
+You can read the plan by clicking the image.

 Recreational Fishing Forum 2025